SolidLabResearch/user-managed-access/documentation/getting-started.md

 ### Generating a ticket

-The first thing the AS has to do when receiving any HTTP request is to validate the signature, as discussed above.
+The first thing the AS has to do when receiving any HTTP request is to validate the PAT, as discussed above.
 Afterward, it creates a ticket identifier, links it with the request body, and responds to the RS request with a 201 status code.
 The location header of the response contains the ticket identifier.